sharovatov/teamlead/articles/tests-persuasion.md

 #### Manager ‘knows better’

 In most companies I worked with managers were promoted from developers, usually good (if not the best) ones.
-Best of them had such an experience that they could hold the whole program in their head and quickly spot issues, and they assume that everyone is to be the same.
+Best of them had such an experience that they could hold the whole program in their head and quickly spot (or easily avoid) issues, and they assume that everyone is to be the same.

 Psychology calls this effect — [False consensus bias](https://www.sciencedirect.com/science/article/abs/pii/002210317790049X).